 Disadvantage: Not available on weekends

 Similar to transferring money from your home bank to a foreign one, Forex makes it easy to wire money abroad for use in a different currency.
 Typically available 24 hours a day Monday-Friday, forex providers offer the most competitive exchange rate with little to no barriers for entry and no minimum transaction size.
 For example, in a quick sampling of transferring $1,000 USD to AUD, with a major bank you would probably get $1,315 AUD but with a forex provider you get $1,358.
 There are plenty of companies offering this service so a little research needs to be done to get the best rates.
-TorFx is one such forex company to be considered.
+Azimo is one company to be considered.
+Check out their reviews on Trustpilot.

 #2.
 Credit Cards